Airbus set to lose Japanese buyer for A380: sources

 Skymark, which mainly flies Boeing 737s, has already tested its flexibility by adding two leased wide-bodied A330s.

-The four-engine, double-decker A380 was launched in 2000 as a solution to Europe’s congested airports and the success of Boeing Co’s (BA.N) 747.
+The four-engine, double-decker A380 was launched in 2000 as Europe’s solution to congested worldwide airports and the success of Boeing Co’s (BA.N) 747.

 But growth in demand for large twin-engine jets has weighed down sales, which also suffered because of technical problems and the financial crisis, during which many airlines avoided large-scale bets.